-18 Local Stakeholder determined.
-Parameters to be monitored are listed in VPA-DD.
-Local stakeholder Consultation consultation for VPA to be conducted prior to the VPA start date. · 19 check to avoid compliance with the appliable Small Scale thresholds at the baseline is applied in the VPA.
+17 Baseline parameters to be established at VPA level Each VPA shall demonstrate how the baseline parameters for baselines not established at the PoA level (that applies for baselines and options not applicable at the first VPA at the time of PoA registration) that are to be calculated at the VPA level have been determined.
+Parameters to be monitored are listed in VPA-DD. approach for establishing baseline parameters in sections B.6.2 and B.7.1 and provides supporting documents including copies of any official government reports, statistics or literature sources used for determining parameters.
+18 Local Stakeholder Consultation Local stakeholder consultation for VPA to be conducted prior to the VPA start date. • 19 check to avoid compliance with the appliable Small Scale thresholds at the Requirements, if each of the independent subsystems/measures included in the VPA of a PoA is no larger than 1,500 kW that employ distributed baseline is applied in the VPA.
 Each Solar lighting systems (SLS) are less than 1500 kW.
 Each WPS results in less than 600 tCO 2 e Emission reductions per year.
 Product data sheets or specification or product information sheets from manufacturer are available.

-compliance with the appliable Small Scale thresholds at the aggregate level of the project and VPA, if VPAs are NOT applying suppressed demand baseline.
-4 Please note that not all solar lighting system or WPS may have been deployed at VPA inclusion stage, but the threshold however can also be checked during verification, and in case any deployed CEP type will be found not in line with the requirement, those CEPs will not be counted for emission reduction calculation.
-20 Conditions to be met by each VPA regarding SDG outcomes assessment The CME shall conduct the Sustainable Development shall be reported in the VPA-DD and shall be 21 - Projects shall conduct a Safeguarding Principles Assessment and conform to Gold Standard Safeguarding Principles and Requirements. assessment report is provided in Appendix 1 of
+andiations than C !! applications, then Small Scale projects and VPAs, solely comprising of such distributed units are not required to demonstrate compliance with the appliable Small Scale thresholds at the aggregate level of the project and VPA, if VPAs are NOT applying suppressed demand baseline.
+2 Please note that not all solar lighting system or WPS may have been deployed at VPA inclusion stage, but the threshold however can also be checked during verification, and in case any deployed CEP type will be found not in line with the requirement, those CEPs will not be counted for emission reduction calculation.
+20 each VPA regarding SDG The CME shall conduct the Sustainable Development Goals (SDGs) impact assessment at the VPA level as per Principles & Requirements shall be reported in the VPA-DD and shall be 21 Conditions to be met by each VPA regarding safeguarding principles Projects shall conduct a Safeguarding Principles Assessment and conform to Gold Standard Safeguarding Principles and Requirements. assessment report is provided in Appendix 1 of